avamariee/ORM-challenge/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database

+You'll need to execute association methods on your Sequelize models to create the following relationships between them:

+Product belongs to Category, as a category can have multiple products but a product can only belong to one category.

+Category has many Product models.

+Product belongs to many Tag models.
+Using the ProductTag through model, allow products to have multiple tags and tags to have many products.

+Tag belongs to many Product models.